 The Best Selective Weed Killers For Lawns

-EndRun provides equally as good results on weeds as similar products containing 2,4-D, Dicamba, MCPP, but at a lower cost and using less active ingredient.
-EndRun with Trimec is labeled for over 80 weeds!
+EndRun provides equally as good results on weeds as similar products containing 2,4-D, Dicamba, MCPP, but at a lower cost and using less active ingrdients.
+EndRun with Trimec is labeled for over 80 weeds including white clover.

 - Covers over 80 weeds

 If you’re looking for one of the more environmentally safe post emergent herbicides, QuickSilver T&O is the one.
 QuickSilver weed killer will not harm birds, will not affect earthworms, and is unlikely to harm pollinators such as honeybees.